marbaret/korean-anki-decks/README.md

 ### Optional Glassmorphism (CSS)

 The card styling includes an <strong>optional glassmorphism effect</strong> that can be enabled or adjusted directly in the <strong>CSS</strong>.
+It can look great when used with a background image.

 To configure it: